SYED-RAFI-NAQVI/digit_recoginition_with_SVM/README.md

   Import the required packages.
 Numpy, Matplotlib are essential packages for data cleaning and data visualizing.
   Scikit-Learn library provides numerously supervised and unsupervised algorithms. import SVM (support vector machine) from
-  sci-kit-learn for the classification. import required dataset, which provides by the sci-kit-learn or from any kaggel repo.
+  sci-kit-learn for the classification. import required dataset, which provides by the sci-kit-learn or from any kaggel
+  repositories.

   # Loading datasets